vascohq/jobs/ai/README.md

 ## Your Tasks

-You need to implement three capabilities for the AI assistant:
+You need to implement the three capabilities below for the AI assistant.
+Each can involve, at your choice, updating the MCP, the ADK assistant, or both.

 ### Capability 1: Understand and Compute ARR from New MRR